The Wizard of the Kremlin

-The Wizard of the Kremlin (Le mage du Kremlin) is the debut novel by Giuliano da Empoli, published in French in April 2022 by Éditions Gallimard, and in English in 2023 by Other Press.
+The Wizard of the Kremlin (Le mage du Kremlin) is the debut novel by Giuliano da Empoli, published in French in April 2022 by Éditions Gallimard, and in English in 2023 by Pushkin Press then Other Press.
 It won the 2022 Grand prix du roman de l'Académie française and was a finalist for the Prix Goncourt, which was awarded to Vivre vite by Brigitte Giraud.

 Summary

 The author recounts his imagined meeting, one night in Moscow, with the enigmatic Vadim Baranov, once an artist, producer of reality TV shows, and éminence grise of Vladimir Putin, nicknamed "the Tsar".
 Retired from business at the time of the story, Baranov recounts his youth, his life in 1990s Russia, his contribution to the political rise of "the Tsar" from 1999 and his experience of power, the central theme of the book.